remo-help/bag-of-character-embedding/index.md

 ## What You Will Need

 ### Embeddings
-In order to create your GloVe embeddings you will need a c-compiler (such as gcc).
+In order to create your GloVe embeddings you will need a c-compiler (such as gcc) and the ability to run a bash-shell script.
 If you do not have a c-compiler on your os, you may want to go ahead and install one of your choosing.
 If you are on Ubuntu or Debian, you will already have a c-compiler installed on your system.

 ### Evaluation
 In order to run the evaluation/classifier, you will need python3 and the following packages for python: